-The different business or technical perspectives of the participants are often the essential ingredients in developing robust categories that can meet carefully identified requirements.
-And as requirements change over time, institutional categories must often change as well, implying version control, compliance testing, and other formal maintenance and governance processes.
+Institutional categories overcome the vagueness and inconsistency of cultural categories because the former typically conform to stricter logical standards to support inference and meet legal requirements.
+As requirements change over time, institutional categories must often change as well, implying version control, compliance testing, and other formal maintenance and governance processes.